Shreyas-GN/Shreyas-GN/README.md

 <h1 align="center">Hi 👋, I'm SHREYAS GN</h1>
 <h3 align="center">Open Source Contributor | Backend Developer | Ex Intern - CodersCave | Python Enthusiast | Eager to Contribute to Innovative IT Solutions.</h3>

-- 🔭 I’m a Back-end Engineer
+- 🔭 I’m a Software Developer

-- 🌱 *I'm a software engineer with experience in Python, back-end development, and cloud technologies like AWS and Kubernetes.
+- 🌱 *I'm a software Developer with experience in Python, back-end development, and cloud technologies like AWS and Kubernetes.
 I specialize in building scalable applications, optimizing performance, and designing APIs.
-My skills include JavaScript, Django, Flask, REST API, and database management.
+My skills include Python, Django, Flask, REST API, Fast-API and database management.
 I’m passionate about solving complex problems and continuously learning new technologies.
-Currently open to roles in Software Engineering, cloud computing, and back-end engineering.*
+Currently open to roles in Software Developer, Cloud Computing, and back-end engineering.*

 - 👯 I’m looking to collaborate on **Open Source Projects**